 2026 has seen Ohio State’s reputation take a beating.
 The year so far has been one scandal, disappointment, embarrassment, and unforced error after another.

 The university has zealously overcomplied with Statehouse and White House crusades against diversity, dissent, and student freedom of expression.
 Its ban on sidewalk chalk is deservedly notorious.
 Jan 14, the courts found the university had violated a student’s 1st and 14th Amendment rights by expelling him without due process over pro-Palestinian YouTube videos.
+A student survey found nearly 80% thought the university did not foster openness and encourage free speech.
 Feb 9, a professor at the state-mandated rightwing thought center physically attacked a documentarian without provocation in a video seen around the nation and the world.

 The long-running Richard Strauss athlete sex abuse scandal continues to wend its way through the courts.
 A devastating and widely viewed HBO documentary Surviving Ohio State has called national attention to the university’s decades-long failure to act on broadly known evidence of abuse.